Ashok0/SystemShock-UEVR/README.md

 * Snap Turn support.
 Enabled by default.
 * Smooth Turn support.
 Press **L3+R3** to open up the UEVR overlay.
 Select the "Input" tab and set the "Snap Turn Angle" to 359 (for Meta, Index, HTC, and Pimax controllers) or 2 (for Varjo controllers).
 This enables smooth turning for seated play.
 * Physical crouching support.
 You can crouch and crawl through tight collision areas by crouching in real life.
 The profile also prevents the camera from "rubber banding" to the ground when crouching is active.
 You can recalibrate your height and physical crouching threshold by pressing **LT+L3**.
 Note that pressing **X** to crouch will no longer lower the camera to the ground if physical crouching is active.
 If you wish to disable physical crouching and use **X** to crouch for seated play, delete "17105528413843615245_props.json" from your UEVR global directory.
+* Disables leaning as this causes movement to freeze in VR.
 * Cyberspace fixes.
 Gameplay in cyberspace is similar to Descent.
 You can steer with the right thumb stick and pressing **RT** will fire at the center of the screen.
 * First person animation fixes.
 The apartment intro arrest sequence, cryobeds, surgical beds, cyberspace terminals, and death sequences now play properly in VR.
 * Cutscenes fixes.